 "Maybe, maybe not," I said as we laughed again.

 It's always fun to be together.
 He and I went out for a late ice cream and he did pay me ice cream.
 I just love it when I tease him and he just laughs at that.
 He doesn't mind being teased that way.
 He can't stand to be insulted liked I already mentioned before.
-I just wish Dawn would just apologized to me and she hasn't, so I haven't spoken one word.
+I just wish Dawn would just apologized to me and she hasn't, so I haven't spoken one word to her at all.

 "Then, you should have said something," said Dad.